 As you learn how to check labels, be sure to help your child learn too (as soon as they can read).
 This is an essential skill.
 Take them shopping with you and enlist their support in making sure the food is safe for them to eat.
 You will be amazed at how quickly they become confident in recognising key words and question where they are unsure.
 An independent Miss GF amazed us aged 7, when (despite our anxieties) she insisted on going over to the ice cream kiosk on her own.
 We watched as she took one ice cream at a time from the seller, carefully reading the labels and handing one after another back until she was happy her treat was safe.
 What a star!

-If you are keen to limit rice intake and don’t want to self-blend, you can also now buy a couple of rice-free blends on the internet and in some specialist food stores – a wonderful gluten-free, rice-free wholegrain blend produced by fellow blogger The Free From Fairy.
-Or Bobs Red Mill also produce two rice-free flour blends – an All-Purpose Baking Flour and a Paleo Baking Flour (which is almond-flour based).
-I have not tried the Bobs Red Mill flours, but can vouch for the Free From Fairy also has a rice-free blend which works well in most bakes.
+If you are keen to limit rice intake and don’t want to self-blend, you can also now buy a couple of rice-free blends on the internet and in some specialist food stores.
+Bobs Red Mill produce two rice-free flour blends – an All-Purpose Baking Flour and a Paleo Baking Flour (which is almond-flour based).
+Barkat make an all-purpose blend with no rice (although it does contain dairy).
+And The Free From Fairy also has a rice-free blend which works well in most bakes.

-Whether you choose to home-make all, some or none of your gluten free pastry, cake, bread, etc, you need to be aware that there are hidden potential cross-contamination risks, whether food is prepared at home or elsewhere.
-At GF HQ, we choose to live in a gluten free household, which means we all eat the same food and there are no gluten-containing ingredients (other than Mr GF’s beer) in the house.
-This may not be so easy for you.
-If you have other children who are not gluten free or your budget is tight (gluten free food is considerably more expensive than wheat-based products), you may have to juggle both glutenous and non-glutenous space side by side.
+At GFHQ, we choose to live in a gluten free household, which means we all eat the same food and there are no gluten-containing ingredients (other than Mr GF’s beer) in the house.
+I fully understand that this may not be so easy for you however.
+If you have other children for example, who are not gluten free, or your budget is tight (gluten free food is considerably more expensive than wheat-based products), you may have to juggle both gluten and non-gluten space side by side.

 It is important to remember that most basic foodstuffs are naturally gluten free.
-Meat, fish, nuts, beans and pulses, milk, cheese, plain yoghurt, butter and other dairy-based products, coconut, cooking oils, eggs, all vegetables and fruit, potatoes and rice are naturally free from gluten, so cooking a fresh family meal from scratch can be relatively safe.
+Meat, fish, nuts, beans and pulses, milk, cheese, plain yoghurt, butter and other dairy-based products, coconut, cooking oils, eggs, all vegetables and fruit, potatoes and rice are naturally free from gluten.
+So cooking a fresh family meal from scratch can be relatively safe.
 Don’t forget to down-load my FREE Coeliac Disease + Food Guide on What to Eat, Avoid & Be Careful Of… (see the link above), which will help you know where caution is needed.

 The cross-contamination in your kitchen and those of others however, comes from less obvious sources :